Thomas F. Sullivan: Commissioner of public works

 On March 18, 1918, Sullivan was appointed commissioner of public works by Boston Mayor Andrew J. Peters.
 During the 1921 Boston mayoral election, Sullivan supported John R. Murphy to succeed Peters.
 James Michael Curley won the election and replaced Sullivan as Public Works Commissioner.

 Boston transit department

 However, in March 1922 he named Sullivan chairman of the city transit department.
 He was reappointed by Mayors Frederick Mansfield and Maurice J. Tobin.
-In this role, Sullivan would supervise construction of the all of the subway and rapid transit lines constructed over the next 21 years, which included the conversion of Maverick station to rapid transit, extension of the Dorchester rapid transit line from Andrew Square to Mattapan Square, extension of the Boylson Street subway out beyond Kenmore Square, construction of the Commonwealth Avenue underpass, digging for the Huntington Avenue subway, and the construction of the $20 million Sumner Tunnel.
+In this role, Sullivan would supervise construction of all subway and rapid transit lines constructed over the next 21 years, which included the conversion of Maverick station to rapid transit, extension of the Dorchester rapid transit line from Andrew Square to Mattapan Square, extension of the Boylson Street subway out beyond Kenmore Square, construction of the Commonwealth Avenue underpass, digging for the Huntington Avenue subway, and the construction of the $20 million Sumner Tunnel.